 It gives me no little pleasure to extend to you this welcome to the summit and center of the Rocky Mountains.
 And although many of us who surround you on this lofty and sublime spot are strangers to you, you are not altogether a stranger to us.
 The instructive books you have written, and the fame you have honestly and justly acquired, have gone as far as the waves of our civilization have dashed their fertilizing spray!
 Most of us learned to respect and honor you when we were students.
 We, sir, well recollect the difficulty we had in committing then to us, the hard technical terms of your Botany to memory, but our old Latin tutor used to repeat the old saying, "Memoria augetur excolendo," and we found in after years that he was right.

 The address continued in this manner for some time more, praising Gray and Torrey and naming their contributions to science.
 The newspaper article then recorded that Asa Gray made a "short and appropriate" speech in response.
 Gray said that he was on his way home from a long journey, and that he had visited famous localities in his recent travels, but that "nowhere had he seen any scenery equal to the view from this peak."
-After the speeches had been made, the ladies sang "My Country, 'tis of the Sweet Land of Liberty" for all who had gathered.
+After the speeches had been made, the women sang "America (My Country, 'tis of Thee)" for all who had gathered.
 It happened that the son of the author of that song was also present, and helped them sing.
 The party then enjoyed the scenery for some time more, before leaving again for Georgetown.

 We have also a personal account of the trip recorded in letter from Jane Loring Gray to Dr. Farlow, written October, 18, 1872: